-Mining may be temporarily suspended due to market constraints, economic conditions, and other without completion of the final factors reclamation.
-Prior to temporary cessation of mining at any mineral extraction operation, drainage, sedimentation controls, and seeding will be established and demonstrably functional.
-During an interim temporary period of mining abatement, ESC members agree to perform routine inspections and to maintain the site to ensure public safety and environmental protection, (for example, maintaining warning signs, fencing, gates, sediment traps, etc).
+Mining may be temporarily suspended due to market constraints, economic conditions, and other factors without completion of the final reclamation.
+Prior to temporary cessation of mining at any mineral extraction operation. drainage. sedimentation controls, and seeding will be established and demonstrably functional.
+During an interim temporary period of mining abatement, ESC members agree to perform routine inspections and to maintain the site to ensure public safety and environmental protection, (for example. maintaining warning signs, fencing, gates, sediment traps, etc).

-Members will notify the ESC of any temporary cessation of mining.
-An industry operation will be considered as temporarily closed for a period not to exceed two years, unless otherwise extended by the ESC.
+Members will notify the ESC with a letter or email to the SRC of any temporary cessation of mining within thirty (30) days after such cessation.
+The letter or email shall specify the effective date of cessation.
+An industry operation will be considered as temporarily closed for a period not to exceed two

+(2) years, unless otherwise extended by the ESC.
 If the closure extends beyond two years and the ESC has not approved an Interim Reclamation Plan, the member agrees to complete the reclamation in accordance with the guidelines outlined in this document.
+If a member plans to resume operations at a site that has been temporarily closed, the member will notify the SRC upon resuming operations.